 The tail is the most readable channel a cat has.
 Seven positions, what each one means, and the body-language combinations that change everything.

-Cats produce 21+ distinct sounds, but the everyday repertoire reduces to about eight.
-What each one means, the surprising fact that adult cats meow almost exclusively at humans, and how vocal patterns shift with age and health.
+Cats make 21+ sounds, but use about 8 daily.
+What each means, why adult cats meow almost only at humans, and how vocalisations shift with age.

 Cats have personalities the way humans do — five-factor, measurable, life-shaping.
 The science of cat archetypes and why your Maine Coon and your friend's Bengal are nothing alike.